-What is New Product Development?
+What is meant by New Product Development for Startups?

 Why is the New Product Development Process important?